Application 5.2 – Grant Rationale

 Why should your organization be selected to address the problem/need?
 Explain.

-Does the statement explain how your organization, given its history, size, and resources, can address the problem in a meaningful way?
+Does the statement explain how your organization, given its history, size, and resources, can address the problem meaningfully?
 Explain.

-• What elements of each rationale stand out as being informative and helpful in making the case for funding?
+• What elements of each rationale are informative and helpful in making the case for funding?
 Explain.

 • What areas are distracting and/or areas for improvement?
 Explain.

-• What data/stats are missing that would help support the case?
+• What data and statistics are missing that would help support the case?

 • Of the two rationales, which one would you support and why?